The Complaint Process

 B. Screening Panel Review

-Within 90 days of receiving a complaint, the Screening Panel, composed of five board members, will meet and review all complaints including any documentation received by IAB or responses filed by the subject officer.
-These meetings are closed to the public and the board members will vote on each complaint and decide how the matter should proceed.
+A screening panel (composed of five randomly-drawn board members), will meet and review all complaints.
+Board member consider documentation provided by Internal Affairs and responses filed by the subject officer.
+These meetings are closed to the public.
+The panel reviews each complaint separately and votes as to how the matter should proceed.

-A Screening Panel may dismiss a case for lack of merit or determine that the case does not warrant any further action or investigation.
-Alternatively, the Screening Panel may refer a case for voluntary mediation to the NJC, may refer a complaint to IAB for further investigation or may refer a complaint to a Hearing Panel if an investigation has already been completed by IAB.
+A screening panel may dismiss a case for lack of merit or determine that the case does not warrant further action or investigation.
+Alternatively, the screening panel may refer a case to Internal Affairs for further investigation or may refer a complaint to a hearing panel if an investigation has already been completed by Internal Affairs.

-Once IAB completes its investigation, the case is sent back to the Screening Panel for its review.
-The Screening Panel may agree with IAB’s findings or disagree and refer the case to a Hearing Panel.
+Once Internal Affairs completes its investigation, the case is sent back to the screening panel for its review.
+The panel may agree with Internal Affairs’ findings or disagree and refer the case to a hearing panel.

 C. Hearing Panel Procedures

-After hearing testimony the Hearing Panel members will privately deliberate and issue written findings as to the disposition of the complaint.
-The panel may find a complaint is sustained, not sustained, unfounded, or exonerated.
-If a Hearing Panel finds that an officer has violated LVMPD policy or procedure, the Panel may recommend disciplinary sanctions to the Sheriff.
+At the conclusion of gathering evidence and testimony (if needed), the hearing panel members will privately deliberate.
+Once a vote is taken, the chairperson of hearing issues written findings recommendations as to the disposition of the complaint.
+If a hearing panel finds that an officer has violated LVMPD policy or procedure, the panel may recommend disciplinary sanctions to the sheriff.

 D. Actions by the Sheriff

-The CRB is merely an advisory board and makes recommendations regarding findings of misconduct, disciplinary sanctions, changes to policy and training suggestions to the Sheriff.
-It is ultimately up to the Sheriff to determine if those recommendations should be followed.
+The CRB is an advisory board whose purpose is for its members to make recommendations regarding findings of misconduct, disciplinary sanctions, changes to policy, and training suggestions to the sheriff.
+It is ultimately up to the sheriff to determine if those recommendations will be followed.